How do you define philanthropy?

 Monday, March 23, 2015

 What would students do if their semester ended four weeks early?
 The week of March 23 is when tuition “runs out” and donor gifts take over.
-Thank SU donors for their generosity by tweeting #suthanks or adding your good wishes to our Thank-a-Donor Day page.
+SU students, faculty, and staff thanked SU donors for their generosity by tweeting #suthanks and adding their wishes to our Thank-a-Donor Day page.

 March 24 is a special day for Syracuse University students, alumni, faculty, and staff!